 As a Black-led project in a historically Black neighborhood, Southside Community Farm seeks to prioritize the needs of Black people and other community members of color and to celebrate diverse cultures and foodways.
-Land has long acted as the “scene of the crime” (Leah Penniman, Farming While Black) for people of color in the U.S. and in the Asheville area, from the violent history of slavery and sharecropping, to the forced removal and genocide of indigenous peoples, to the victimization and exploitation of predominantly Latinx farm workers.
+Land has long acted as the “scene of the crime” (Leah Penniman, Farming While Black) for people of color in the U.S. and in the Asheville area, from the violent history of slavery and sharecropping, to the forced removal and genocide of Indigenous peoples, to the victimization and exploitation of predominantly Latine farm workers.
 Some Southside community members have been displaced from land in their lifetimes through redlining, urban renewal, and gentrification.
 SCF aims to support BIPOC in their journey of reconnecting with land and food in ways that feel generative, consensual, and joyous.
 Liberation can only occur when BIPOC and low wealth communities control our own destinies.
 Our mission is not only to feed people, but to co-create a web of food sovereignty in which community members have tangible power over their local food system.
 This mission includes creating and supporting avenues of education, climate resilience, food access, seed sovereignty, small scale economic viability, joy, rest, healing, and more.